tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 ## Conclusion

-Makefiles are useful when you work with a lot of different projects and you do not remember how to build it or run a specific task.
-If you have a `Makefile` you can check it quickly and get the work done.
+Makefiles are helpful when working on multiple projects and you can't always remember how to build or run specific tasks.
+With a Makefile, you can quickly check the steps and get things done more efficiently.

 ## References